nathanpeck/nodejs-aws-workshop/README.md

 ![small localhost](1%20-%20Development%20Environment/images/localhost.png)

-But the next step is packaging your application up and running in it on a server, and managing this can be challenging:
+But the next step is packaging your application up and running in it on a server, or even a whole fleet of servers, and managing this can be challenging:

 ![large deployment](1%20-%20Development%20Environment/images/deployment.png)